 Gala Gymkhana Road, Bopal, Ahmedabad, India

-Use an alternative geocoding service such as HERE/Bing/Google or a country-specific service such as DataBC.
+You may use an alternative geocoding service such as HERE/Bing/Google or a country-specific service such as DataBC instead of nominatim.
 Note that most commercial geocoding services will require signing-up for an API key and may also require setting up a billing account.

 latitude = 37.7739